-Calcium is required for the heart muscle to beat regularly and to have good heart muscle contractions.
-With chronically depleted calcium intake or poor calcium absorption (lack of vitamin D 3) there is bone loss, particularly in menopause.
-The body will compensate for this by secreting parathyroid hormones, which releases calcium from the bones causing osteoporosis to get worse.
-Low calcium blood levels have been found to increase the rate of blood vessel and tissue calcification by 170%, whereas diets with calcium supplements will reduce blood vessel and tissue calcification by 62% (Ref.
+As an illustration, calcium is required for the heart muscle to beat regularly and to have good heart muscle contractions.
+To demonstrate, with chronically depleted calcium intake or poor calcium absorption (lack of vitamin D 3) there is bone loss, particularly in menopause.
+In this case, the body will compensate by secreting parathyroid hormones, which releases calcium from the bones causing osteoporosis to get worse.
+It is important to realize that low calcium blood levels have been found to increase the rate of blood vessel and tissue calcification by 170%, whereas diets with calcium supplements will reduce blood vessel and tissue calcification by 62% (Ref.
 18).
-Magnesium (thanks to ods.od.nih.gov/factsheets for this link) is required to balance calcium.
-Magnesium is a natural calcium channel blocker and prolongs life (Ref.
-19).
-Unfortunately magnesium deficiency is common among the American population.
-The key then is to take the same amount of magnesium as you take calcium to balance the two in addition to taking vitamin K 2, which will become apparent in a minute.

-Vitamin K 2 is an essential vitamin that protects against cardiovascular disease.
-With sufficient amounts of vitamin K 2 in your diet you will have a 57 % reduced risk of dying from a heart attack compared to those who are lacking it.
-When postmenopausal women take vitamin K 2 nonvertebral fractures from osteoporosis are reduced by 81 % (Ref.
+To point out, Vitamin K2 is an essential vitamin that protects against cardiovascular disease.
+Another key point, with sufficient amounts of vitamin K2 in your diet you will have a 57 % reduced risk of dying from a heart attack compared to those who are lacking it.
+Further, when postmenopausal women take vitamin K 2 non-vertebral fractures from osteoporosis are reduced by 81 % (Ref.
 18).

 11. Lack of fiber in your diet

-Processed foods without fiber lead to accelerated hardening of arteries, heart attacks and strokes.
-On the other hand when people pay attention to adding fiber from cereal and vegetables into their diet, cardiovascular disease is prevented.
+Specifically, processed foods without fiber lead to accelerated hardening of arteries, heart attacks and strokes.
+On the other hand, when people pay attention to adding fiber from cereal and vegetables into their diet, cardiovascular disease is prevented.

 The crucial question is: What can be done to prevent premature atherosclerosis?
 Here are some suggestions (Ref.
 2 and 3):